loosewheel/lwscratch/readme.txt

 	*Must be set with a name in the top slot.

 Variable is even
-	Results in true if the variable is currently an even number.
+	Results in true if the variable is currently an even number (integer part).

 	*Must be set with a name in the top slot.

 Variable is odd
-	Results in true if the variable is currently an odd number.
+	Results in true if the variable is currently an odd number (integer part).

 	*Must be set with a name in the top slot.